w3f/messaging/README.md

-# Anonymous Communication Protocol
+# A Decentralised Privacy-Preserving Communication Protocol

-Messaging for Web3.
+> Messaging for Web3.

 ## Motivation
 In the current decentralised application landscape, we are seeing projects